rust-lang/reference/src/patterns.md

 > _WildcardPattern_ :\
 > &nbsp;&nbsp; `_`

-The _wildcard pattern_ matches any value.
+The _wildcard pattern_ (an underscore symbol) matches any value.
 It is used to ignore values when they don't matter.
 Inside other patterns it matches a single data field (as opposed to the `..` which matches the remaining fields).
 Unlike identifier patterns, it does not copy, move or borrow the value it matches.